 The open grass areas are maintained with a mix of short and long grass helping to support the orchids that appear.

-In the spring swades of dffodils and crocuses appear adding a splash of spring colour
+In the spring swathes of daffodils and crocuses appear adding a splash of spring colour.

 - Membership bodies